RoboGardenerTeam/YOLOv5/README.md

 * you can download weights and jump to the detect section to use them after you install requirements
 * brief instruction using Google Colaborator
   * so we can use free provided GPU (Runtime - Change runtime type - GPU)
-* make a new folder and name it as 'dataset' and upload your dataset
 * change directory to content
   * %cd /content/
 * clone YOLOv5